nnaisense/evotorch/README.md

     - **SNES:** Separable Natural Evolution Strategies.
     - **CEM:** Cross Entropy Method.
 - **Population-based search algorithms:**
-    - **SteadyStateGA:** A fully elitist genetic algorithm implementation.
+    - **GeneticAlgorithm:** A genetic algorithm implementation.
 Also supports multiple objectives, in which case it behaves like **NSGA-II**.
     - **CoSyNE:** Cooperative Synapse Neuroevolution.
+    - **MAPElites:** Multi-dimensional Archive of Phenotypic Elites

 Since all of these algorithms are implemented in PyTorch, they benefit from use of vectorization and parallelization on GPUs, drastically speeding up optimization when GPUs are available.
 Using [Ray](https://github.com/ray-project/ray), EvoTorch scales these algorithms even further by splitting the workload across: